Root Clusters over Number fields : Inverse Problems and Applications: Applications of Root Cluster Theory

 Suppose $M/K$ is obtained by strong cluster magnification from $L/K$ through $F/K$.
 Then $B=\{L_{i_j}\}_{j=1}^m\subset S$ is a minimal generating set of the Galois closure of $L/K$ if and only if $B'=\{L_{i_j}F\}_{j=1}^m$ is a minimal generating set of the Galois closure of $M/K$.
 In this case $|B|=|B'|$. \end{proposition}

 \begin{proof}

 Suppose $B$ is a minimal generating set of the Galois closure of $L/K$.
-Thus by Lemma \ref{lem min gen}, this is equivalent to saying that for every permutation $(l_1,l_2,\dots, l_m)$ of $(i_1,i_2,\dots, i_m)$, is a cluster tower for $L/K$ of length $m+1$.
-Hence by Proposition \ref{SCM cluster tower}, this is equivalent to saying that for every permutation $(l_1,l_2,\dots, l_m)$ of $(i_1,i_2,\dots, i_m)$, is a cluster tower for $M/K$ of length $m+1$.
+Thus by Lemma \ref{lem min gen}, this is equivalent to saying that for every permutation $(l_1,l_2,\dots, l_m)$ of $(i_1,i_2,\dots, i_m)$, is a cluster tower for $L/K$ of length $m$.
+Hence by Proposition \ref{SCM cluster tower}, this is equivalent to saying that for every permutation $(l_1,l_2,\dots, l_m)$ of $(i_1,i_2,\dots, i_m)$, is a cluster tower for $M/K$ of length $m$.
 Therefore by Lemma \ref{lem min gen}, this is equivalent to $B'$ being a minimal generating set of the Galois closure of $M/K$.\end{proof}

-Theorem 2.5 in \cite{jaiswal2025minimal} demonstrates that two minimal generating sets of Galois closure need not have same cardinalities.
+Proposition 2.2 in \cite{jaiswal2025minimal} demonstrates that two minimal generating sets of Galois closure need not have same cardinalities.
 Thus we also have the following notion.

-\begin{definition} $B\subset S$ is said to be minimum minimal generating set of the Galois closure of $L/K$ if $B$ is minimal generating set with least possible cardinality.
-We similarly define maximum minimal generating set having greatest possible cardinality. \end{definition}
+\begin{definition} $B\subset S$ is said to be shortest minimal generating set of the Galois closure of $L/K$ if $B$ is minimal generating set with least possible cardinality.
+We similarly define longest minimal generating set having greatest possible cardinality. \end{definition}